 The highest peak of Mt.
 Qinglong is Yuhuang Peak.
 Climb up the Great Wall, and pass a great number of interesting sites like the Couple Pines, Mother-and Baby Pine, Qianlong Cave, and Thread of Sky, you will reach the top of the mountain.
 Standing on Yuhuang Peak with an elevation of 530 meters (1,740 feet), visitors can get a bird's eye view of the vast Miyun Reservoir, Mutianyu Great Wall, and even a vague outline of Beijing City.
 There is a cableway from the foot of Mt.
 Qinglong to Yuhuang Peak, which takes just twenty minutes for a round trip.

 The rich amusement facilities in the east playground offer visitors a lot of fun.
 Some exciting and challenging activities, such as bungee jumping with a height of 70 meters (230 feet) above the water, the 25-meter (82-foot) rock climbing wall, and the prompt drop with a fall of 28 meters (92 feet) are good choices.

 After a full day of sightseeing, you can have meals in restaurants near the recreational shoal area to the south of the dam.
 If you are not rushing to leave, the 7D cinema is also a good relaxation.

-Speed Boat: CNY 60 per person (It can take 7 to 12 people to tour around the lake in 6 minutes.|
+|Speed Boat: CNY60 per person to tour around the lake in 6 minutes.|

 Beijing Bus / Subway Search